Daily Chart

 Cumulative call and put premium paid on near-dated ES and NQ options during NYSE regular hours.
 Green is net call premium drift; red is put premium drift.
 The blue line is the underlying future.
 Volume strip below shows cumulative contracts traded.

 Rising put drift with falling price often marks bearish hedging flow.
 A late-session put spike near the close can show last-minute protection buys.
-Data refreshes every 30 minutes during RTH from GLBX trades (DTE ≤ 7).

 Score Card